-Another important metric is your cost per lead and specifically your cost per lead by marketing campaign.
-This will help you measure which marketing and sales campaigns produces the best results.
+Another important metric is your cost per lead and specifically your cost per lead by the marketing campaign.
+This will help you measure which marketing and sales campaigns produce the best results.

 Cost Per Lead By Marketing Campaign = Total Number Of leads Generated/ Money spent on a marketing campaign